How Much Does an Alternator Replacement Cost?

 Buy aftermarket parts

-You generally have two options when buying vehicle parts like alternators: OEM or aftermarket.
-Aftermarket parts are usually more affordable than OEM.
+You have several options when buying vehicle parts like alternators: OEM, aftermarket, rebuilt or used parts.
+Aftermarket parts are usually more affordable than OEM and rebuilt or used parts are even cheaper.

 OEM parts come straight from the manufacturer or their supplier, and match what your car was built with according to your vehicle identification number (VIN).
 This means that they will fit perfectly and meet the intended specs of your vehicle.
 Aftermarket parts can be matched by part number and are very similar to — and in some cases, even better than — OEM parts, but they may not always be an exact match or last quite as long.

 If you get your alternator replaced at a dealership, OEM parts may be your only option.
-At an independent shop, you may have the choice between an OEM or aftermarket alternator.
+At an independent shop, you may have the choice between an OEM, aftermarket, rebuilt or used alternator.

 Get quotes from multiple shops